FAQs

 What does ‘cold water’ mean?

-In open water swimming, cold water refers to anything below 15°C which includes most lochs for much of the year.
+In open water swimming, cold water generally refers to temperatures below 15°C.

 Can I cancel my session?